edgaradel/Risk/README.md

 Defining and managing risk is one of the most important issues firms face daily.
 This is especially important for financial institutions that rely on leverage.

+Find an answer to the question:
+“What is realistically the worst that could happen over one day, one week, or one year?”

 Concepts and possible uses

 1) Value-at-Risk